-An automatic validation of the number of pages and number of characters in the project description will be made when you submit your application.
-Note that DFF will always use e-grant's character count as a basis for the decision of whether a document exceeds the maximum number of pages and/or characters (see section 5.3 for further information on how the number of characters is counted in e-grant).
+An automatic validation of the length of the the project description will be made when you submit your application.
+Note that DFF will always use e-grant's character count as a basis for the decision of whether a document exceeds the maximum number of pages and/or characters (see ssection 5.3 for further information on how the number of characters is counted in e-grant).
 If the project description exceeds the specified limitations on the number of pages or characters, it will be singled out for a manual check.
 Applications where the project description exceeds the specified size requirements will receive an administrative rejection (see section 6.1).